Michael Aaron Rockland: New Jersey culture

 Four of Rockland's books and a movie focus on New Jersey.
-The first, which he co-authored, was Looking for America on the New Jersey Turnpike.
+The first, which he co-authored with fellow Rutgers professor Angus Kress Gillespie in 1989, was Looking for America on the New Jersey Turnpike.
 The book documented the Turnpike as "the purest expression of a distinctly American industrial esthetic".
+A second expanded edition was published in 2024.

-Snowshoeing Through Sewers included stories such as "Afoot in New Jersey", about an ambulatory pilgrimage he made across the state.
+Snowshoeing Through Sewers included stories such as "Afoot in New Jersey," about an ambulatory pilgrimage he made across the state.
 The author urges such urban adventures "through our own habitat" as equal to the traditional wilderness based ones.

-The book, with ten such adventures, followed the PBS-funded movie, Three Days on Big City Waters, which concerned two Rutgers professors who paddled across New Jersey until they land among the ruins of Ellis Island and, eventually, reach Manhattan.
+The book, with 10 such adventures, followed the PBS-funded movie, Three Days on Big City Waters, which concerned two Rutgers professors who paddled across New Jersey until they land among the ruins of Ellis Island and, eventually, reach Manhattan.
 Rockland co-wrote the script for this film and acted the role of one of the professors.

-Another New Jersey-oriented book, ethnically oriented and co-written, was titled The Jews of New Jersey: A Pictorial History.
+Another New Jersey-oriented book, written in 2001 with his wife, Patricia M. Ard, was titled The Jews of New Jersey: A Pictorial History.

-He was moved to write The George Washington Bridge: Poetry in Steel, an "affectionate history" of the bridge, when discovering that there had been countless books on the Brooklyn Bridge, while there had never been one on the George Washington.
-The George Washington is still the busiest bridge in the world, and he considered it equal in importance to the Brooklyn from an historical, engineering, and aesthetic perspective.
+In 2008, he wrote The George Washington Bridge: Poetry in Steel, an "affectionate history" of the bridge, after discovering that there had been countless books on the Brooklyn Bridge, while there had never been one on the George Washington Bridge.
+The GWB, as its often known, is still the busiest bridge in the world, and he considered it equal in importance to the Brooklyn from an historical, engineering, and aesthetic perspective.

-Rockland has been interviewed about these books on NPR, PBS, and other national and international media.
+Rockland was interviewed about these books on NPR, PBS, and other national and international media.
 All of Rockland's New Jersey writings argue for the importance of the state, contradicting its many critics who often regard it as a national joke.
-Robert Pirsig, author of the classic, Zen and the Art of Motorcycle Maintenance, wrote about one of his New Jersey-oriented works, "Rockland isn't just observing ... he's in it all the way, fighting the old cliquès."
+Robert Pirsig, author of the classic Zen and the Art of Motorcycle Maintenance, wrote about one of his New Jersey-oriented works, "Rockland isn't just observing ... he's in it all the way, fighting the old clichés."

-In addition to his books, Rockland has written some sixty feature stories on New Jersey for the Sunday New York Times, for several general circulation magazines, but especially for New Jersey Monthly magazine, for which he is a contributing writer.
+In addition to his books, Rockland wrote some 60 feature stories on New Jersey for the Sunday New York Times, for several general circulation magazines, but especially for New Jersey Monthly magazine, for which he was a contributing writer.
 Rockland also wrote the article in the Encyclopedia of New Jersey on New Jersey's image.

 Rockland pioneered the term and the course "Jerseyana" at Rutgers University and served for years as the cultural commentator on PBS's New Jersey Nightly News.

-He has long argued for dropping New Jersey's nickname "The Garden State" (a misnomer for America's most densely populated state), in favor of the "Bill of Right's State", since New Jersey was first to ratify the first ten amendments to the Constitution.
+He has long argued for dropping New Jersey's nickname "The Garden State" (a misnomer for America's most densely populated state), in favor of the "Bill of Rights' State", since New Jersey was first to ratify the first ten amendments to the Constitution.